zhanghangorg/ssh-auto-login-manage/README.md

 ssh-auto-login-manage
 =====================

-Auto login in without password and managing ssh hosts list on mac osx & Linux.
+SSH auto login without password and managing ssh hosts list on Mac OSX & Linux.

 You can use these scripts instead of SecureCRT, xshell.